fanluo12/LC/1D-DynamicProgramming/README.md

 ## * 416.
 Partition Equal Subset Sum
 Take [2,2,3,5] as example, it cannot been paritioned.
 The target we looking for is 6 so we created a boolean array which length is target + 1(last index is exactly 6).
 For loop through each element, for each element, we use another loop to traverse from [target, cur element] and fill dp[i] = dp[i - outer for loop element] || dp[i].
 The idea is mark changeable number as true.
 So the first loop we take 2 and only dp[2] is true meaning 2 can be changeable.
 Second we take 2 for loop, since last time 2 been marked true, and this time dp[4] can be mark true.
 So the same with dp[3] and dp[5], and dp[6] is false meaning we cannot parition

+## 472. Concatenated Words
+1. We sort words array with ascending order of each string length
+2. We initialize a empty string hash set for adding
+3. Loop through words array, if satisfy boolean helper function, then add to result array list.
+Each time finish helper dfs function add current word to set
+4. For dfs function, first we need to judge if set is empty or not for first case.
+If empty return false.
+Then we judge ending criteria ie start index reaches current word length, if so return true.
+Next we loop through end index from current index + 1 to string.length() + 1, if set contains substring of[start, end] and satisfy dfs end index, return true